hyperledger-solang/solang/docs/language/statements.rst

               // cease execution of this while loop and jump to the "n = 102" statement break;
           }

+          // only executed if both if statements were false print("neither true");
       }

       n = 102;